ava-labs/avalanche-docs/docs/community/tutorials-contest/avalanche-DAO/README.md

 ## What is a DAO

-The DAO's are systems that help us to work with people around the world in a safety and clear way.
+The DAO's are systems that help us to work with people around the world in a safe and clear way.

 Think of them like an internet-native business that's collectively owned and managed by its members.
 They have built-in treasuries that no one has the authority to access without the approval of the group.
 Decisions are governed by proposals and voting to ensure everyone in the organization has a voice.